 Recently, Perfect Point exhibited at the Small Business Innovation Pavilion at the 2018 Logistics Officer Association (LOA) Symposium October 9 – 12 in Oklahoma City, OK.

 Hired by Douglas Aircraft in 1944, June worked as an assembly general helper on C-47 cargo planes.
 She went on to earn her pilot’s license for single engine aircraft at only 24 years’ old.
-Later, she worked for the FBI, transcribing field agent reports in both Washington, D.C. and Oklahoma offices.
+Later, she worked for Ardmore Air Base, the FBI, transcribing field agent reports in both Washington, D.C. and Oklahoma offices.

 At a vigorous 91, June has never lost her first love of aviation.

-Rosie the Riveter is a cultural icon of World War II, representing the women who worked in factories and shipyards during World War II, many of whom filled critical workforce vacancies, produced munitions and war supplies, and took on entirely new jobs while most men went off to war.
+Rosie the Riveter is a cultural icon of World War II, representing the women who worked in factories and shipyards during World War II, many of whom filled critical workforce vacancies, produced munitions and war supplies, and took on entirely new jobs while the men went off to war.

 According to the History channel, more than 310,000 women worked in the U.S. aircraft industry in 1943, making up 65 percent of the industry’s total workforce (compared to just 1 percent in the pre-war years).